aayusachdev/block-parties-app/README.md

 # Block Events Finder

-Application which displayes block parties and fairs happening in Berlin and provides detailed information with map location.
+Application which displays block parties and fairs happening in Berlin and provides detailed information with map location.

 # TechStack used